The latest grant opportunities for UK businesses and research organisations.

 Future Leaders Fellowships: Round 10

-This UKRI-funded programme offers large grants, covering up to four years of project work, to early-career innovators looking to tackle difficult and novel challenges.
+This UKRI-funded programme offers large grants, covering up to four years of project work, to early-career innovators looking to tackle complex and novel challenges.

 The competition is designed to support excellence in innovation and develop the next generation of research and innovation leaders.